 Usually, no. If you need an item for longer than the loan period, the best approach is to return the item on time and place a new request.
 If that's not a workable solution, we can request a renewal from the lending library, but it requires a few days’ notice, and many libraries simply do not renew ILL materials.

 - If the Duluth Public Library owns or has ordered the item you want, it cannot be requested through interlibrary loan

-- Patrons with temporary library cards are not eligible for interlibrary loan services
+- Patrons with Easy Access Cards are not eligible for interlibrary loan services

 - Students should request course materials through their school library

 - Copyright restrictions may apply to some photocopy requests